pratikunterwegs/patho-move-evol/README.md

 2. Download this repository locally.

-3. If you intend to simply try out this simulation, run the script `supplement/05_try_sim.Rmd`.
-Look through the script for instructions on how to access the simulation output.

-    A rough guide to running the simulation is also included in the Supplementary Material associated with the _biorXiv_ manuscript as a PDF.

-    **Please note**: If you intend to fully replicate the analyses here, move to the sub-section below.
-This is a challenging task which cannot be simplified, and should be attempted with care.

-4. Run the simulation with the required parameter combinations.
+3. Run the simulation with the required parameter combinations.
 Parameter combinations used in this study are found in `data/parameters/`.

-5. Collect the simulation output in `data/output/`, and analyse it using the scripts in `scripts/`.
+4. Collect the simulation output in `data/output/`, and analyse it using the scripts in `scripts/`.
 Analysis scripts are written to find the output in `data/output/`.

-6. Prepare figures using the scripts in `figure-scripts/`.
+5. Prepare figures using the scripts in `figure-scripts/`.

-### Replicating analyses
+## Workflow: Replicating this Study

+**Note:** In order to have completely reproducible simulations, it is necessary to run the simulation in single-threaded mode.
+Multi-threaded simualtion runs are _not_ reproducible.

 1. Download and install the _Pathomove_ simulation Rcpp package from https://github.com/pratikunterwegs/pathomove using:

-    For Linux systems (The equivalent Windows commands are similar except that `R` is launched differently)

-    ```sh
-    # shell command
-    git clone git@github.com:pratikunterwegs/pathomove.git

-    # in the pathomove directory
-    cd pathomove

-    # launch R
-    R
-    ```

-    ```r
-    # R commands
-    devtools::build()
-    devtools::install()
-    ```

-    **OR**

     Install directly from an R terminal without downloading the simulation package source code separately.

     ```r
-    # R commands
+    # in R
     devtools::install_github("pratikunterwegs/pathomove")
     ```